mitotic/slidoc/README.md

 where `X` can be `a`, `b`, etc. for multiple-choice questions, a number for numeric answers, or some text for open-ended answers.
 For unspecified answers, `X` should be as `choice`, `number`, or `text`.
+Correct text answers with markup, or spanning multiple lines, can be provided in a separate slide with a Level 3 header containing the word `answer`.

 The optional concepts list for questions is analyzed by Slidedown for dependencies.

 Concepts: questions; concept list

+---

+### Slide with answer

+Level 3 header will not be listed in table of contents.
+The `--hide=[Aa]nswer` can be used to hide this answer slide.
+The `--strip`` option will remove it completely.

 ---